skulltech/sumit-ghosh.com/_posts/2018-12-29-demystifying-context-managers-python.md

 Let’s break it down part-by-part.
 Firstly, an instance of the `FileManager` class is created when we instantiate it, passing the filename “readme.txt” to the constructor.
 Then, the `with` statement starts working on it — it calls the `__enter__` method of that `FileManager` object and assigns the returned value to the `file` variable mentioned in the `as` clause.
 Then, inside the `with` block, we can do whatever we want to do with the opened resource.

 The other important part of the puzzle is the `__exit__` method.
 The `__exit__` method contains clean-up code which must be executed after we’re done with the resource, no matter what.
-The instructions in this method will be similar to the ones in the `else` block we discussed before while discussing exception handling.
+The instructions in this method will be similar to the ones in the `finally` block we discussed before while discussing exception handling.
 To reiterate, the `__exit__` method contains instructions to properly close the resource handler, so that the resource is freed for further use by other programs // the OS.
 Now let’s take a look at how we might write this method —

 ```python
 class FileManager: